petk/php-build-system/README.md

-There are numerous well-known build systems available for C projects, ranging from the veteran GNU Autotools and the widely adopted CMake, to the efficient Ninja, versatile SCons, adaptable Meson, and even the simplest manual usage of Make.
+There are numerous well-known build systems available for C projects, ranging from the veteran GNU Autotools and the widely adopted CMake, to the efficient Ninja, versatile SCons, adaptable Meson, nimble xmake, and even the simplest manual usage of Make.

 PHP build system consist of two parts: